Brooklyn-STEAM/e-lusive.tech/src/members/_template.md

 ---

-Hi my name is *Jo Doe*, blah blah blah
+Hi my name is *Joe do*, blah blah blah